brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 5. **📦 Required Dependencies**
    - **Requirement:** Verify that all necessary dependencies are in place, including additional scripts, files, or software components essential for the successful execution of the PowerShell scripts.

-## 📄 Description
+## 📄 Folder Description

-This Folders features a comprehensive suite of PowerShell and Visual Basic scripts designed to streamline the administration of **Active Directory (AD)** and **Windows Server Roles** such as **DNS**, **DHCP**, **Printing Server**, **WSUS**, and **AD Sites and Services**.
-These tools automate and simplify a broad spectrum of administrative tasks involving AD objects such as users, groups, and organizational units (OUs), as well as managing server functions and configurations related to DNS, DHCP, printing services, software updates (WSUS), and site management within Active Directory.
+This folder contains a suite of PowerShell scripts designed to streamline the administration of **Active Directory (AD)** and **Windows Server Roles** like **DNS**, **DHCP**, **Printing Server**, **WSUS**, and **AD Sites and Services**.
+These tools automate various administrative tasks involving AD objects such as users, groups, and organizational units (OUs), as well as managing server functions related to DNS, DHCP, printing services, software updates, and site management within Active Directory.

-**✨ All scripts in this repository are equipped with a graphical user interface (GUI), enhancing user interaction and making them more accessible and user-friendly for managing both Active Directory environments and associated Windows Server roles.
+✨ **All scripts are equipped with a graphical user interface (GUI)** to enhance user interaction, making them more accessible and user-friendly for managing Active Directory environments and associated Windows Server roles.

 ### 📜 Script Descriptions (Alphabetically Ordered)